TECH Center 4th Floor, Suite 401

 Please send an email to email@example.com.
 Please include the Course Title, Course Number, Course Section, the Number of Students, the Type of Room you are requesting (i.e. smart classroom, computer lab, etc.), the Date(s) you are requesting, and the Start and End time.

-To request special software to be installed in a smart classroom:
+To request special software to be installed in a your classroom:

 Make full use of the rooms that were assigned to you in terms of available time and seating capacity.
 Assign courses so that rooms are scheduled for at least 80% of the time between 8:00am and 5:00pm, Monday through Friday.